aoanla/RDWC2018/README.md

 1) an implementation of power rankings (cf Massey) for correctly scheduled roller derby tournaments

-2) a maximum-weight, maximum-width matching algorithm for generating "optimal" matches for competitors
+2) a maximum-weight, maximum-cardinality matching algorithm for generating "optimal" matches for competitors

 3) a block scheduler for placement of matches in a round so as to provide minimum interference